 I teach Big Data & Data Science at several universities and I work in that field also.
-Since I wrote a lot here on Big Data itselve and there are now many young professionals deciding if they want to go for data science, I decided to write a short intro series to machine learning.
+Since I wrote a lot here on Big Data itself and there are now many young professionals deciding if they want to go for data science, I decided to write a short intro series to machine learning.
 After this intro, you should be capable of getting deeper into this topic and know where to start.
 To kick off the series, we’ll go over some basics of machine learning.
+The first part for this is about supervised and unsupervised learning.

 One of the main ideas behind that is to find patterns in data and make predictions on that data without the need to develop each and every use-case from scratch.
 Therefore, a certain number of algorithms are available.
 These algorithms can be “classified” by how they work. the main two principles (which then can also be spilt) are: